RizkiAlhamid/DormDash-CS157A/README.md

 * ### Muhammad Rizki Miftha Alhamid
   -
 * ### Najm Masri
-  -Worked on about us page
+  - Worked on about us page
-  -worked on favorites page and functionalities for it on the seach page including the backend for it and property listing page
+  - worked on favorites page and functionalities for it on the seach page including the frontend + backend for it and property listing page

 * ### Sanjana Nagwekar
   - Designed Figma Prototype